gddeazevedo/loteria/README.md

   - This command is used to start up the containers specified in the docker-compose.yml file

+- ## docker compose exec app composer install

+  - This command will install all required dependencies from composer.json file

 - ## docker compose exec app php artisan migrate

   - This command is used to run the initial migrations of the application